-Is there a role for AI in the marketing department of the future?
+Is There a Role for AI in the Marketing Departments of the Future?

-There are doom-mongers who believe we are heading for a future where the role of humans in marketing will become redundant.
-A recent study by Phrasee (a brand language optimisation consultancy) found that AI is playing an increasing role in marketers’ technology investment, with 63% saying they would consider investing in AI to generate and optimise copy – up from just 36% of respondents in 2020.
+Some doom-mongers believe we are heading for a future where the role of humans in marketing will become redundant.
+A recent study by Phrasee (a brand language optimisation consultancy) found that AI is playing an increasing role in marketers’ technology investment.
+63% said they would consider investing in AI to generate and optimise copy.
+Up from just 36% of respondents in 2020.

 Bernard Marr, a strategic business and technology advisor, and Forbes Magazine contributor agrees and makes a case for the use of AI in marketing saying it makes your marketing, often one of a company’s biggest expenses, more efficient.